What is Digital Print for Packaging?

 Inkjet printing is considered to be the future of digital printing.
 The process uses ultraviolet (UV) curable inks to print digital images on flat surfaces.

-This process is important as it can print on numerous surfaces such as wood, metal, glass, and tiles.
+This process is essential as it can print on numerous surfaces such as wood, metal, glass, and tiles.
 The technology can also print on materials that have varying levels of thickness.

 Benefits of Flatbed Digital Printing

-True digital flatbed technology does have a higher initial cost than its competition but it does print in greater detail and has a higher level of accuracy & repeatability.
+- Consistently have higher quality: True digital flatbed technology does have a higher initial cost than its competition, but it does print in greater detail and has a higher level of accuracy & repeatability.

-Flatbed printing is great for custom and commercial packaging.
+- Flexible and low cost: Flatbed printing is excellent for custom and commercial packaging.
 Its lower cost increases the ease of customization and allows customers to develop their designs at a low price.

-It saves a lot of time compared to conventional printing as there is no need to constantly change plates, as the technology does not use any plates.
+- Quick and efficient production time: It saves a lot of time compared to conventional printing as there is no need to continually change plates, as the technology does not use any plates.

-Digital printing does not require the usage of plates like offset or traditional printing requires.
+Digital printing does not require the usage of plates as offset or traditional printing requires.
 The process primarily uses toner and liquid ink.

 In many instances of digital printing, unlike conventional ink, the ink used will not permeate the substrate being printed on.
-The ink creates a thin layer on the substrate and the ink is further adhered to the surface through UV curing or laser heating.
+The ink creates a thin layer on the substrate, and the ink further adheres to the surface through UV curing or laser heating.